-It’s less difficult to choose a favourite wine region than to choose a favourite wine
+It’s easier to choose a favourite wine region than to choose a favourite wine

 What is my favourite wine region?

-Despite this being a less difficult question, compared to “What is your favourite wine?”, it’s still hard to pick just one region out of the entire worldwide production.
+Despite this being an easy question, compared to “What is your favourite wine?”, it’s still hard to choose just one region out of the entire worldwide production.

-I’ve been working in the wine industry for over ten years and have had the chance to try many things.
+I’ve been working in the wine industry for over ten years and have had the chance to try many wines.
 What impresses me the most about wine is its elegance.
-I more appreciate wines with high acidity and delicate fruitiness rather than explosive and full-bodied ones.
+I appreciate wines with high acidity and delicate fruitiness rather than explosive and full-bodied ones.

-Because of this, I love all the areas or producers that can offer a result with these characteristics.
+For these reason, I love all the areas or producers that can offer a wine with these characteristics.

 Langhe wine region – wine as a vocation

-Out of all the ones I could choose from, one is Piedmont, particularly the southern part, Langhe.
+Out of all the wine regions I could choose from, one is Piedmont, particularly the southern part, Langhe.

-I know, it’s one of the most renowned in the world and it’s easy to say “My favourite wine is Barolo”, which is a superstar in this environment.
-But what makes it so unique to me is the atmosphere.
+I know, it’s one of the most renowned wine regions in the world and it’s easy to say “My favourite wine is Barolo”, a superstar in this environment.
+But what makes the region so unique to me is the atmosphere.
 It’s a peaceful, harmonious, lovely place where silence and colour help you reconnect with nature.

 Knowing them is also a great way to familiarise yourself with the region’s culinary style and find the best pairings between the traditional recipes and its wines.

-Bear in mind that there’s also a production of sparkling wines in the region, going from dry (like Alta Langa) to sweet (like Moscato D’Asti), perfect to accompany food from the beginning to the end of the meal.
+Bear in mind that this region also produces sparkling wines, going from dry (like Alta Langa) to sweet (like Moscato D’Asti), perfect for accompanying food from the beginning to the end of the meal.

 How can you not fall in love with all this diversity and quality?